constracti/kgr-featured-pdf/README.md

 # KGR Featured PDF

-WordPress plugin: Set the post featured image from the thumbnail of a PDF file.
+WordPress Plugin: Set the post featured image from the thumbnail of a PDF file.

 A copy of the full-sized PDF thumbnail is set as the post's featured image.